Series: The Goodies

 - Lost Tribe: In "The Lost Tribe of the Orinoco", the Goodies go in search of the eponymous lost tribe and find it in a most unexpected location.

 - Made of Explodium: Played for Laughs.
-In "Robot", the household appliances (the stove, computer, etc.) explode when the collide.
+In "Robot", the household appliances (the stove, computer, etc.) explode when they collide.

 - Martial Arts and Crafts: "Kung Fu Kapers"

-Because I am a master of disguises.
-Look, these are some of my greatest triumphs! [unveils pictures of Richard Nixon, Enoch Powell, Idi Amin and David Frost]
+Nasty Person: Because I am a master of disguises.
+Look, these are some of my greatest triumphs! [unveils pictures of Richard Nixon, Enoch Powell, Idi Amin and David Frost] All me!

 - Later they fool Nasty Person's brainless henchman into thinking he's disguised himself as the Goodies, all three of them.
 At the same time.